Contents:

 2. Learning style

-Degree apprenticeships involve a blend of 80% on-the-job training and 20% academic study at university, whereas traditional university degrees are typically entirely focused on academic study, with the exception of placement years.
+Degree apprenticeships involve a blend of 80% on-the-job training and 20% academic study at university, whereas traditional university degrees are typically entirely focused on academic study, with the exception of industrial placement years.

 University degrees tend to provide a broader understanding, with a strong emphasis on theory-based learning to develop you into a subject expert.
 This theoretical foundation is built through lectures, seminars, workshops and labs, depending on your degree programme.
 Whether you’re studying a traditional or a vocational subject, the goal is to gain a deep, comprehensive understanding of your field.